LSU vs. Auburn NCAA Football Odds, Plays and Insights | October 2, 2021

 - Auburn has two wins against the spread in four games this year.

-- The Auburn Tigers have been underdogs by 3.5 points or more one time this season and have not covered the spread once.
+- The Auburn Tigers have been underdogs by 3.5 points or more one time this year and have not covered the spread once.

-- Auburn's games this season have hit the over on three of four set point totals (75%).
+- Auburn has eclipsed the over/under in 75% of its opportunities this year (three times in four games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.